Wind of Change (Scorpions song)

-"Wind of Change" is a song by West German rock band Scorpions, recorded for their eleventh studio album, Crazy World (1990).
-The power ballad was composed and written by the band's lead singer Klaus Meine and produced by Keith Olsen and the band.
-The lyrics were composed by Meine following the band's visit to the Soviet Union at the height of perestroika, when the enmity between the communist and capitalist blocs subsided concurrently with the promulgation of large-scale socioeconomic reforms in the Soviet Union.
+"Wind of Change" is a song by German rock band Scorpions, recorded for their 11th studio album, Crazy World (1990).
+A power ballad, it was composed and written by the band's lead singer, Klaus Meine, and produced by Keith Olsen and the band.
+The lyrics were composed by Meine following the band's visit to the Soviet Union at the height of perestroika, when the enmity between the communist and capitalist blocs subsided concurrently with the start of large-scale socioeconomic reforms in the Soviet Union.